ChengZhang-98/llm-mixed-q/experiments/asplos/notes/quant_config_naming.md

 | `B1 <= B0 W_1 + b` | `model_layer_i.fc1` | The 1st linear of FFN |
 | `B2 <= B1 W_2 + b` | `model_layer_i.fc2` | The 2nd linear of FFN |

-For opt-1.3b, opt-2.7b, opt-6.7b, the only block config `model_layer_config` is shared across all blocks.
+For opt-1.3b, opt-2.7b, opt-6.7b, the only block config with entry `model_layer` is shared across all blocks.

 ## Llama